 We commenced active operations in 2000, and have since devoted substantially all of our resources to staffing our company, developing our technology platforms, identifying potential product candidates, undertaking preclinical studies, conducting clinical trials, developing collaborations, business planning and raising capital.
 We only began generating revenues from the sale of products in 2021.
 We have financed our operations primarily through the public and private offerings of our securities, collaborations with other biopharmaceutical companies, and government grants and contracts.
-Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of June 30, 2022, combined with anticipated and potential collaboration payments, product revenues and savings from the execution of our recently announced corporate restructuring plan, should enable us to fund our operations into 2024.
+Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of September 30, 2022, combined with the \$60.0 million received from Gilead Sciences, Inc. (Gilead) under the option and collaboration agreement executed in October 2022, anticipated and potential collaboration payments, product revenues and savings from the execution of our corporate restructuring plan announced in August 2022, should enable us to fund our operations into mid-2024.
 Our expected funding requirements reflect anticipated expenditures related to the planned Phase 2 portion of the MGC018 clinical trial in metastatic castration-resistant prostate cancer (TAMARACK study), as well as our other clinical and preclinical studies currently ongoing.

-Through June 30, 2022, we had an accumulated deficit of \$1.1 billion.
+Through September 30, 2022, we had an accumulated deficit of \$1.1 billion.
 We expect that over the next several years this deficit will increase as we continue to incur research and development expense in connection with our ongoing preclinical and clinical studies.